On the Emergence of Induction Heads for In-Context Learning: Induction Heads in Simplified Transformers

 We train our model with mean-squared error loss $\mathcal{L} = \| \, \vy - \tilde{\vy} \, \|^2$ using only the output of the query item located at the last position, i.e. $\tilde{\vy} = \widetilde{\mY}_{2N+1, :}$.

-\subsection{Architecture}
+\subsubsection{Architecture}

-We use a transformer with two single-head attention-only layers followed by a linear layer.
-For the attention layers, we use a merged key-query matrix, no value matrix, and no projection matrix.
+Our transformer has two single-head attention layers followed by a linear layer.
+For the attention layers, we use a merged key-query matrix and no value/projection matrix.
 We disentangle the residual stream by directly concatenating the attention output to the existing residual stream: